-- Fixed thinking techniques: repeating the same steps and using the same methods leads to repeating the same result, creating the same ideas.
+- Fixed thinking techniques: repeating the same steps and using the same methods leads to repeating the same result and creating the same ideas.

-- Group Think: over time, a set of individuals working on a project will tend to think the same way, believe the same conclusions and results.
+- Group Think: over time, a set of individuals working on a project will tend to think the same way and believe the same conclusions and results.
 This group mindset leads to psychological inertia.
-As new members are introduced instead of pursuing new ideas provided by “a fresh pair of eyes,” the group tries to assimilate new members to current thinking.
+As new members are introduced, instead of pursuing new ideas provided by “a fresh pair of eyes,” the group tries to assimilate new members to current thinking.